WANGVINCENT/PigDebugger/README.md

 Pig Latin Debugger
 ==================

+Currently, the relationship between sections of Pig Scripts, and Map or Reduce tasks running on a Hadoop Cluster is difficult to establish.

 Pig Latin Debugger is a web-based user interface enabling users to keep track of the execution of Pig Latin scripts in Hadoop HDFS or local file system.
+It provides precise details to users about which parts of data flows are executing at any one time on different nodes across the hadoop cluster.

 Configuration
 =============